dnwiebe/Simulino/README.md

 Simulino a web service, with clients in many languages.
 But that's in the future.

 ### In Progress
-Updated 7/3/2015
+Updated 7/7/2015

-* `CpuChange` subclasses don't know how to perform the actions they represent; instead, they serve as selectors in case statements in `Cpu` and `AvrCpu`.
-This probably isn't a good design choice and should be reversed.
+* Executing an `Instruction` produces an `IncrementIp` event, but `Instruction`s also carry a `.length` field.
+This is duplication of effort.
+I don't want to get rid of `.length`, because executing branching instructions doesn't produce an `IncrementIp` with the instruction length in it; so probably we ought to have `IncrementIp` implied for all instructions that don't branch, calculate it based on `.length`, and then use `IncrementIp` events only for instructions that change the IP by some amount other than the length of the instruction.

 * Get `BlinkTest` (which runs the Blink demo program that comes with the Arduino IDE) passing without pending.
 That is to say, figure out why it's strobing too fast by a factor of approximately (but not exactly) 10.

 ### Prioritized Backlog
-Updated 7/3/2015
+Updated 7/7/2015

-1. Executing an `Instruction` produces an `IncrementIp` event, but `Instruction`s also carry a `.length` field.
-This is duplication of effort.
-I don't want to get rid of `.length`, because executing branching instructions doesn't produce an `IncrementIp` with the instruction length in it; so probably we ought to have `IncrementIp` implied for all instructions that don't branch, calculate it based on `.length`, and then use `IncrementIp` events only for instructions that change the IP by some amount other than the length of the instruction.

 1. Some instructions have different latencies depending on which MCU they execute on.
 Currently there's no way to represent this in configuration.
 There should be.